mortvest/hastl/README.rst

 Requirements
 ------------

-You would need a working OpenCL or CUDA installation, C compiler and these Python packages:
+You would need a working OpenCL or CUDA installation/header files, C compiler and these Python packages:

 - futhark-ffi>=0.13.0
 - wheel